 These lecture series takes place during the academic year on Wednesdays at noon hour.
 Speakers who share their research include faculty, adjuncts and invited guests that represent the various disciplines of of public health.
 These seminars are open to everyone.

-INSIGHTS is an annual event that primarily showcases the research and practice work of faculty, staff and students in the School of Public Health.
-This event is for faculty, staff, students, postdoctoral fellows and adjuncts affiliated with the School of Public Health.
+This is Public Health Week is an annual event that showcases the research and practice work of faculty, staff and students in the School of Public Health.

 Master's Seminar Series

 In this series, master of science and master of public health students in the School present their thesis topic and accompanying research.
 Seminars are hosted during lunch hour and are open to everyone.